 The positive customer feedback and quick deliveries of customer orders paired with the cost savings associated with using several fulfilment centers across the country have helped this business scale without having to manage their own warehouse and also run their own warehouse audits.
 BAKblade enjoys visibility into what has shipped, real-time inventory counts across fulfilment centers, and distribution metrics and inventory reports to understand their business performance.

 Nature’s Ultra started to experience a surge in orders last year.
 Andrew Hardy, COO, wanted to get help on the front-end to ensure a long-term relationship with a fulfilment centre that had a lot of room for scalability.
 They quickly came to find how massive and difficult fulfilment was, which required their focus and prevented them from focusing on our core products.

-They chose ShipBob because off its Amazon-like delivery capabilities and use ShipBob’s fulfilment centres in Dallas, Texas, Chicago, Illinois, and Bethlehem, Pennsylvania.
+They chose ShipBob because off its Amazon-like delivery capabilities and use ShipBob’s fulfilment centers in Dallas, Texas, Chicago, Illinois, and Bethlehem, Pennsylvania.
 “ShipBob helps us to maximise our shipping and ultimately our growth potential.
 100% of our orders are going out via 2-day shipping.”
 It’s helped them grow from $70,000 in sales in 2018 to over $7 million in sales in 2019.